This guide supersedes a number of

 passphrase for you private key each time you connect, or run

-and register the key using
+ssh-agent and register the key using

 To register the private key into your ssh agent on your client machine